svrama/ParetoRecipes.jl/README.md

 ## Summary
-ParetoRecipes contains recipes for generating Pareto plots from a set of points in multiobjective optimization problems.
-It is inspired by the macros in [GraphRecipes.jl](https://github.com/JuliaPlots/GraphRecipes.jl).
+ParetoRecipes generates Pareto plots from a set of points in a multiobjective optimization problem using [Plots.jl](https://github.com/JuliaPlots/Plots.jl).
+A Pareto plot consists of the set of points together with a [Pareto front](https://en.wikipedia.org/wiki/Pareto_efficiency) (alternatively, Pareto frontier or Pareto set).
+Colloquially, we will refer to such plots as _Paretos_.

-ParetoRecipes is a lightweight package that focuses only on the simplest use case of generating results: plotting Pareto fronts along with the original set of points.
-Such plots are sometimes colloquially called "Paretos" (not to be confused with various Pareto distributions as in [Distributions.jl](https://github.com/JuliaStats/Distributions.jl)).

 ParetoRecipes does _not_ focus on the multiobjective optimization itself, or even on breadth of exact and approximate algorithms to trace out Pareto fronts for optimization problems.
 You can find such features and more in the [MultiJuMP](https://github.com/anriseth/MultiJuMP.jl) package.